 β - Application: Red-green colour-blindness as a variant of normal trichromatic vision.

 - Photoreceptor pigments in red, green and blue cone cells are part of a group of proteins called opsins

 - Three different genes code for the three different types of opsins

-- The genes for red and green wavelength of light are located on the X chromosome
+- The genes for the red and green wavelength of light are located on the X chromosome

 - Red/green colour blindness is caused by the lack of a functioning pigment for that particular wavelength of light

-- If either of these genes are not working properly, red and green wavelengths of light cannot be distinguished
+- If either of these genes is not working properly, red and green wavelengths of light cannot be distinguished

 - Since these are on the X chromosome, they are an inherited sex-linked condition